Buddhism in Kerala: History

 The Cheras are referred to as Keralaputras in the inscriptions of Ashoka.
-This may have been the sons of Chera or the king of Chera who was considered a saint and described as Buddha.
+This may have been the sons of Chera or the King of Chera who was considered a saint and described as Buddha.
 In any case, the early kings of Kerala were converts to Buddhism and Jainism.

 The oldest and most reliable document linking Kerala to Buddhism is the Dharma inscriptions carved by Emperor Ashoka on the Girnar rock in Gujarat.
 It says:

 BCE Ashoka's inscriptions show that Buddhism existed in Kerala and other parts of South India as early as the 2nd century.
-It has been proved that Theravada Buddhism reached Kerala in the 3rd century.
+Theravada Buddhism reached Kerala in the 3rd century.

 The discovery of Buddha statues at Kozhikode, Mavelikkara, Karumadi, Karunagapally, Maruthurkulangara, Bharanikkavu, Pallikkal and Kottapuram is a case in point.
-Historically, Hindu temples in many places were Buddhist monasteries.
-Many of the idols were broken and thrown into nearby ponds.
-This is an indication of an occupation and seizure by force.
+Historically, Hindu temples in many places were previously Buddhist monasteries.
+Many of the statues were found broken in nearby ponds.

 Emperor Ashoka sought to spread the message of Buddhism throughout India even before preaching in countries overseas.
 This is stated in the Muski inscriptions.
 The name of Kerala is not mentioned but Kerala will be included in it as it is spread all over India.
 There are records of hospitals being set up, wells being dug and medicinal and chola trees being planted.
 The Mahavamsa, a Buddhist chronicle, records that the Buddha himself visited South India and Ceylon more than once.

 The monks who came to Kerala to spread Buddhism did not come only from Sri Lanka but on the contrary, Buddhists came to Kerala through the disciples of Mahasangharakshithan, a prominent Buddhist teacher sent by Ashoka to propagate his religion in Gujarat and Maharashtra.

 Not only the Hinayana people but also the Mahayana and Vajrayana theorists grew up in Kerala.
 AD Meghavarnan, who ruled Sri Lanka from 240 to 253, and Makala, who ruled from 253 to 275, were the ones who gave the opportunity to the Mahayana monks.
 However, during the reign of King Godakadayan from 305 to 316, 60 Mahayana Buddhist monks were deported on charges of heresy.
 All of them came and settled in Kerala.
 All these 60 sages worked tirelessly for the rise of Mahayana Buddhism in Kerala.